Green strawberry hedgehog cactus, pitaya

 West and south Texas, in the Chihuahuan Desert close to the Rio Grande, especially in Big Bend National Park.
 Also found in Dona Ana county, south New Mexico

 Low elevations, open areas, scrubland; rocky, gravely or sandy

 Pink or magenta, up to 4 inches in diameter, blooming from March to May

-Two varieties are recognized: var enneacanthus grows close to the Rio Grande in the west and forms large, sprawling clusters of densely-spined stems, while var brevispinus, also exclusive to Texas (east of Big Bend), forms more open clusters, of stems bearing a much lighter covering of spines, with 8 to 10 radials and 1 to 4 centrals.
+Two varieties of echinocereus enneacanthus are recognized.
+Var enneacanthus grows close to the Rio Grande in the west, extending into far south New Mexico, and forms large, sprawling clusters of densely-spined stems, relatively wide (up to 5.5 inches), with five to eight radial spines per areole.
+Var brevispinus, exclusive to Texas (east of Big Bend), forms more open clusters, of thinner stems, less than 2 inches across, bearing a lighter covering of spines, with eight to ten radials per areole.